Beylagan (city): History

-Beylagan is generally identified with the Oren-kala settlement.
+Beylagan is generally identified with the ancient Ören-kala settlement.
 Some historians associate Beylagan with Paytakaran, a city which served as a major military-political hub between the 6th and 7th-centuries.
-However, other historians consider Paytakaran to be a separate city, located 7-8 km southeast of Oren-kala.
+However, other historians consider Paytakaran to be a separate city, located 7–8 km southeast of Oren-kala.
 Beylagan was reportedly founded by the Sasanian monarch Kavad I (r.
 488–496, 498/9–531).
 The Russian orientalist Vladimir Minorsky considered the name "Beylagan" (most likely Bēl-ākān) to be connected to Baylaman (Bel-mān, "home of the Bel-s") in Gilan.
 He considered the name to be an indication that Beylagan had received Iranian settlers from mostly Gilan, as well as other areas south of the Caspian Sea.
 In the sixth century 'Paidangaran' (as its name is recorded in Syriac) was a diocese of the Assyrian Church of the East, two of whose bishops are known.
 During the Muslim conquests, Beylagan reportedly surrendered to the Arab commander Salman ibn Rabiah (died 650) without putting up any resistance.
 Beylagan is mentioned by medieval geographers as a modest but thriving town, well-known for its cloth and a form of confectionery named nāṭef.

 In the 12th century, the city had to pay tribute to Georgia and was sacked in 1220 by the Mongols, who slaughtered the inhabitants and burned it down.
 However, survivors subsequently returned and rebuilt it.
-At the end of the 14th century it was destroyed by Timur, who later rebuilt it, but the city was abandoned.
+At the end of the 14th century, the city was destroyed by Timur, who later rebuilt it, but the city was abandoned.
 Its ruins are now known as Ören-kala and lie near Kabirli village, a 22 km drive from the modern city of Beylagan.